 NZ Carers Alliance

-Established in November 2004, the NZ Carers Alliance is a consortium of more than 40 national not for profits striving for better support and recognition for New Zealand's 420,000+ family, whānau, and aiga carers.
+Established in November 2004, the NZ Carers Alliance is a consortium of 47 national not for profits striving for better support and recognition for New Zealand’s 490,000+ family, whānau, and aiga carers.

-At its first meeting in 2004 there was a call for a Carers' Strategy, and in April 2008 the Alliance achieved this goal when the then Labour government launched the first ever New Zealand Carers' Strategy and Five Year Action Plan.
-The current Government updated the Carers' Strategy and launched a new five year Action Plan for carers in March 2014.
+At its first meeting in 2004 there was a call for a Carers’ Strategy, and in April 2008 the Alliance achieved this goal when the then Labour government launched the first New Zealand Carers’ Strategy and Five Year Action Plan.
+Recently the third Action Plan, Mahi Aroha, was launched for the 2019-2023 period.

 The Carers Alliance works closely with government agencies to ensure family carers have a voice in public policy and delivery of Carers’ Strategy actions.